shubhamsinha21/Titanic-Survival-Prediction-System/README.md

 ---

-## Final Model
+## 🏆 Final Model

-Support Vector Machine (SVM)
+### Support Vector Machine (SVM)

-Test Accuracy:

-83.24%
+**Test Accuracy:** `83.24%`

-The baseline SVM model outperformed the tuned model on the test dataset and was therefore selected as the final deployment model.
+The baseline SVM model achieved the best performance on the unseen test dataset and was selected as the final deployment model.

 ---

-## Technologies Used
+## 📈 Model Evaluation

+Evaluation techniques used:

+- Accuracy Score
+- Confusion Matrix
+- Classification Report
+- Cross Validation
+- Hyperparameter Tuning

+This ensured robust model selection and reduced the risk of overfitting.

+---

+## 🛠️ Tech Stack

+### Programming Language

-Python
+- Python

-Libraries:
+### Libraries

 - NumPy
 - Pandas